taygrave/blog/README.md

 ## Documentation

+- ensure you have installed XCode on your machine
+- `npm i` IF cloning for the first time
+- `npm i -g gatsby` IF you do not yet have gatsby installed

+then

 - `gatsby develop` to run locally
 - `gatsby clean` to wipe the local gatsby env including built assets and cache (reset)
 - `gatsby build` build the gatsby project